-For the budding paleontologists out there, head up to the fourth floor of Orlando Science Center to find the cool Dino Digs area; it’s here where you can uncover fossilized dinosaurs, inspect huge dinosaur eggs and see the habitats of these beautiful beasts that roamed the Earth all those years ago.
+For the budding palaeontologists out there, head up to the 4th floor of Orlando Science Center to find the cool Dino Digs area.
+It’s here where you can uncover fossilised dinosaurs, inspect huge dinosaur eggs and see the habitats of these beautiful beasts that roamed the Earth all those years ago.

-Interestingly, Florida’s largest public refractor telescope can be found on the sixth floor.
-Named the ‘Crosby Observatory’, it’s open from 15:00-17:00 for ‘Sun Watch’ on the first Saturday of every month, and from 17:00-21:00 on the first and third Saturday of the month (although other exhibitions in the Orlando Science Center are closed during these after hours).
+Florida’s largest public refractor telescope can be found on the 6th floor.
+Named the ‘Crosby Observatory’, it’s open from 3pm to 5pm for ‘Sun Watch’ on the first Saturday of every month, and from 5pm to 9pm on the first and third Saturday of the month (although other exhibitions in the Orlando Science Center are closed during these after hours).

-Away from the exhibits, the Orlando Science Center also promises a regular lineup of videos and presentations in three separate onsite theaters.
-These include the Dr. Phillips Cine Dome, the Digital Adventure Theater and Hollywood movies.
+Away from the exhibits, the Orlando Science Center also promises a regular line-up of videos and presentations in 3 separate onsite theatres.
+These include the Dr Phillips Cine Dome, the Digital Adventure Theater and Hollywood movies.
 Screenings include everything from learning about how humpback whales do whatever they do, to discovering more about space travel (with 3D glasses!).
-For the latest timetable of events and theater showings, best to check the Orlando Science Museum’s official website.

 Orlando Science Center